pkardas/notes/books/code-complete.md

 reality, chances are good that someone else will need to modify your code.
 One study found that 10 generations of maintenance programmers work on an average program before it gets rewritten.

-If your language doesn't support some mechanisms do not hesitate and implement them (eg. missing `assert`) on your own.
+If your language doesn't support some mechanisms do not hesitate and implement them (e.g. missing `assert`) on your own.

 At the highest level, you shouldn't have any idea how the data is stored.
 Suggested levels of abstraction: